DCF Dependency Cases Require a Good Family Lawyer, Patience and Persistence

 Jimmy had been enjoying fairly frequent, yet informal time-sharing with his infant son Benjamin, who lived primarily with his mother Nikki.
 Both Jimmy and Nikki were young, first-time parents.
 Their romantic relationship fell apart after Nikki became pregnant.
 But Jimmy still attended to his former girlfriend during her pregnancy and spent substantial time with his son Benjamin after he was born.

 About three months after the birth of his son, Jimmy decided to move back to his home state of Texas.
 He and Nikki agreed that he would visit his son about once per month and that he would send her child support every other week.
-However, none of these stipulations were ever adopted in a family law court.
-Therefore, Jimmy had not actually acquired any legally enforceable rights to see his son.
+However, he was never officially recognized as having the paternity of his child in a family law court.
+Therefore, Jimmy had not actually acquired any legally enforceable rights to for time sharing custody of his son.

-Nikki Faces Criminal Charges and DCF Places the Child With His Maternal Grandmother
+Nikki Faces Drug-Related Charges and DCF Places the Child With His Maternal Grandmother

-With No Legal Status as Father, Jimmy Experienced Many Delays Getting Reunited With His Son
+With No Legally Recognized Paternity, Jimmy Experienced Many Delays Getting Reunited With His Son

-Since Jimmy's parental rights had not been legally established, he did not even become aware of what was happening until several weeks after his son was placed with with his grandmother Karen.
+Since Jimmy's paternity rights had not been legally established, he did not even become aware of what was happening until several weeks after his son was placed with his grandmother Karen.

 Then Jimmy traveled back to Florida to attend the next judicial review hearing.
 There, the dependency judge ordered him to take a DNA test to confirm his paternity of Benjamin, even though Nikki conceded that he was the father.
 Thus, until a positive test result was filed with the dependency court, Jimmy could not even see his son.
-Frustrated with these delays, he hired AAA Family Law.
+Frustrated with these delays, he hired me as his DCF family lawyer.

 After I helped Jimmy schedule a DNA test, my firm filed the positive results with the Clerk of the Court and the judge recognized him as the father and allowed him to participate in the proceedings.
 Meanwhile, Nikki had been released from jail on a bond, but had not even begun performing her agreed-to case plan tasks.